spiral/docs/templater/expert.md

 </block:input>
 ```

-> Please note i removed name attribute since it will be added automatically using `node:attributes`.
+> Please note I removed the name attribute since it will be added automatically using the `node:attributes`.

-Now, the only thing we have to do to convert our from input from input to textarea is to change it's name:
+Now, the only thing we have to do to is convert our from input from input to textarea by changing it's name:

 ```html
 <extends:layouts.desktop title="Demo View"/>